 Mr. Bulley described the process by which ARTO proposed to purchase/take over leases for MAIN’s space, equipment and software to provide security coordination services for those ARTO members who were also members of MAIN, effective December 15, 2001.
 He, with assistance from MAIN’s attorney, Pete Wilson, was working with ARTO representatives to prepare a contract for approval by the MAIN Board.
 Mr. Bulley explained that while there appeared to be no major hurdles it could take up to three weeks to complete the contract because of the significant amount of detail required.
 Mr. Schuster agreed that there were no major problems but expressed the hope that the process could be expedited.
 The contract will be presented to the Board at a future meeting.

 Mr. Kohlrus presented a proposal by the MAIN Planning Committee which contained recommendations to ensure that the ATC process continued smoothly through the transition to both MISO and ARTO.
 One of the concerns was that there could be insufficient MAIN personnel available to continue these services after December 31, 2001 if MISO and ARTO were not operational by that date.
-Mr. Phillips stated that he was willing to allow MAIN personnel who had accepted jobs at ARTO to stay at MAIN in Lombard until the transition actually took place.
+Mr. Phillips stated that he was willing to allow MAIN personnel who had accepted jobs at MISO to stay at MAIN in Lombard until the transition actually took place.

 Mr. Schuster reported that he had just received approval from the ARTO Management Committee to explore the possibility of using the Lombard facility to staff personnel performing the ATC functions.
 He stated that this plan would be attractive if a sufficient number of MAIN personnel were interested in doing this work in Lombard as ARTO employees.
 If this were to occur it would reduce the concern about personnel to continue the ATC studies at MAIN if ARTO and MISO weren’t ready by December 31, 2001, because the employees would stay at MAIN anyway.